-The four most common market risk factors are:
+The five most common market risk factors are:

 Independent Financial Planning Ltd provides investment services which lead to transactions in the following financial instruments, thus involving the following basic risks: